 Testing or certification at departure

-Students should be mindful that any type of travel will include testing at airports or testing prior to departure and demonstration of certificate at the airport.
+Students should be mindful that any type of travel will include testing at airports or testing prior to departure and demonstration of a certificate at the airport.
 Additionally, students may encounter delays and quarantine that will affect their study abroad experience, and should note that they may not receive reimbursement for travel plans that may get cancelled.
 If students are quarantined because of such travel, they may have to withdraw from GLi’s academic program.
 In this case it is not likely they will be able to complete their educational goals for the program.
 Travel to such countries will not be recognized by GLi.
 The Government of Italy periodically updates travel restrictions and testing requirements based upon changing conditions.
 As a result, this plan of action is subject to change according to any new government provision regarding Covid-19.
-Please check this website frequently for updates.
+Please also check this website frequently for updates.